LiliaFramework/Lilia/documentation/docs/libraries/lia.admin.md

 **Purpose**

 Deletes a previously created user group.
+The built-in groups `user`, `admin`, and `superadmin` are protected and cannot be removed.

 **Parameters**